realworldocaml/book/en/05-records-and-variants.md

 ### Pattern matching

-Another way of getting information out of a record is using a pattern match.
-Thus, we can write:
+Another way of getting information out of a record is by using a pattern match.
+In the following example, we use a pattern-match on the argument to a function.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let host_info_to_string { hostname = h; os_name = os;